Hungarian Americans: Notable people

 In filmmaking, Vilmos Zsigmond was nominated for four Academy Awards for Cinematography (won the Oscar for Close Encounters of the Third Kind).
 Laszlo Kovacs, most famous for his work on Easy Rider and Five Easy Pieces, won three Lifetime Achievement Awards for cinematography.
 Ernest Laszlo, who worked on over 60 films, won an Academy Award for cinematography for 1965's Ship of Fools.
 Andrew Laszlo, worked first in television (Ed Sullivan's Beatles at Shea Stadium and the miniseries Shogun with Richard Chamberlain) and made over 30 films including the cult classic The Warriors.

 Director Frank Darabont, nominated for the Academy Award for Best Director three times, is most popular for Stephen King adaptations, including The Shawshank Redemption, ranked among audience polls as one of the greatest films of all time.
 Michael Curtiz was nominated for the Academy Award for Best Directing four times, finally winning for Casablanca, considered by many critic polls to be one of the greatest films ever made.
 George Cukor, who was of Jewish descent, won an Academy Award for Best Director for My Fair Lady.
 King Vidor was nominated for the same Academy Award five times.
 Independent directors and the films that have brought them acclaim include Nimród Antal for his cult film Kontroll; Peter Medak, infamous for his B-movies; and László Benedek for the Golden Globe Award-winning film rendition of Death of a Salesman.

 Joe Eszterhas wrote the screenplay for Basic Instinct, dubbed a cult classic.
 Andrew G. Vajna produced the Die Hard, Rambo and The Terminator sequels.
 Ladislas Farago wrote numerous books on World War II espionage, including a screenplay for the film Tora!
 Tora!
 Tora!.
-Animator Gábor Csupó created the Rugrats series, an increasingly popular children's show.
+Animator Gábor Csupó created the Rugrats series, a popular children's show.

 Animator George Pal was known for producing landmark science fiction films, considered to be first to introduce the genre to film.
 The Academy of Motion Picture Arts and Sciences founded the "George Pal Lecture on Fantasy in Film" series in his memory.